-Recovery from the crippling nature of addictions, compulsions, and unhealthy attachments offers plenty of experiences which expand our ability to love and be loved.
+Recovery from the crippling nature of lust addictions and sexual compulsions offers plenty of experiences which expand our ability to love and be loved.
 A few weeks ago, we heard from Saint Paul regarding the characteristics of love: patience, kindness, rejoices in truth, bears, hopes, believes, and endures all things.
 In this Sunday's Gospel Reading, we are called to extend that love to all, particularly those we consider "enemies."
 This is a concept and principle at the heart of 12-step recovery and the sacramental life of the Church.